 The Corporation also offers overseas investment insurance to Indian companies that are entering into international joint ventures, in the form of equity or loans.

-The ECGC also provides guidance on export-related activities to exporters, including credit rating-based information on different countries.
+The ECGC policy also provides guidance on export-related activities to exporters, including credit rating-based information on different countries.

-The ECGC can also help exporters arrange for export finance from banks (i.e Bank Export Credit) and financial institutions.
+The ECGC cover can also help exporters arrange for export finance from banks (i.e Bank Export Credit) and financial institutions.

 Finally, it assists exporters with debt recovery and checking the creditworthiness of overseas customers.